-- B. The Council will support the provision of new and the expansion of existing, social and community uses which predominantly serve, or which provide significant benefits to, borough residents, except where the proposal results in a shared or communal residential/social and community entrance. - C. Where new facilities are provided, they should seek to make the best use of land and co-locate a range of social and community uses where possible.
+- B. The Council will support the provision of new and the expansion of existing, social and community uses which predominantly serve, or which provide significant benefits to, borough residents, except where the proposal results in a shared or communal residential/social and community entrance.
+Policies GB15, HO3 and relevant site allocations set out instances where social and community uses will be proactively sought by the Council. - C. Where new facilities are provided, they should seek to make the best use of land and co-locate a range of social and community uses where possible.
 The new provision should be well-designed, inclusive and easily accessible.